HITECHCRIME/HC_OVERVIEW/README.md

 All stories have a purpose, a moral that can be learned through the hero's transformation.
 Positive life-lesson?
 Depiction of "life" change before learning the lesson and after.

+Plot - sequence of events as they unfold, linear
+Story - is the thing we understand after watching the sequence of events

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)
 - the main song like for example "Monument to the future" would be a longplay 10min (with narration) but there would be a "radio edit" included in the album (bonus content)